Peptide Tools · Research Calculator

 This tool converts between grams (g), milligrams (mg), micrograms (mcg/ug), nanograms (ng), milliliters (mL), and International Units (IU).
 These are the most common units used in peptide research dosing and vial labeling.

 mL (milliliters) is a volume unit, while mg/mcg are mass units.
-A direct conversion between them requires knowing the density of the solution.
-For most aqueous peptide solutions (reconstituted with BAC water), the density is approximately 1 g/mL, so 1 mL is approximately 1,000 mg.
-This tool uses that approximation — for precise work, consult your reconstitution parameters using the Reconstitution Calculator.
+A direct conversion requires knowing the solution density.
+For most aqueous peptide solutions (reconstituted with BAC water), density is approximately 1 g/mL, so 1 mL ≈ 1,000 mg.
+This tool uses that approximation — for precise work, use the Reconstitution Calculator.

 Yes — click any result card to instantly copy that value to your clipboard.
-The highlighted card (in red) shows the unit you selected as your target conversion.
+The highlighted card (in blue) shows the unit you selected as your target conversion.

-!!
-Research Use Only -- Not Medical Advice This tool is for educational and laboratory research purposes only.
-It does not constitute medical advice, diagnosis, or treatment recommendations.
-All calculations should be independently verified.
-Consult qualified professionals before making research decisions.
+⚠️ Research Use Only — Not Medical Advice For educational and research purposes only.
+Does not constitute medical advice, diagnosis, or treatment.
+Verify all calculations independently before use.

 Want the full chart emailed as a PDF?